scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 edges :cite:`kwok1999`; an example is featured in Figure :ref:`refdag`, which will be build upon as the paper progresses.
 Vertices and Edges represent communication and computation costs respectively.
-The objective of the DAG-scheduling problem is to minimise the execution length of the final schedule; this is referred to as the *makespan*.
+The objective of the DAG-scheduling problem is to map tasks to a set of resources in an order and combination that minimise the execution length of the final schedule; this is referred to as the *makespan*.

 .. figure:: fig/heft_without_tables.png